 It may not surprise you to learn that the partner with the higher libido is usually the man.
 This is true in two thirds of the couples seen by sex therapists.
 While society generally accepts the fact that men are simply horny creatures that think about sex all the time, the one third of cases where the women are more interested sexually seem to puzzle people.
 This leads to name calling during the sexual fights between couples.

 An unfortunate side effect of those libido differences is that it puts a halt to nonsexual affection between each other.
 The partners that are more sexually interested tend to try initiating the hugs and cuddles but the partners with the lower libido will shy away because they feel that it is only a precursor to sex.
-This causes a lot of intimacy to leave the relationship.
+This causes a lot of intimacy to leave the relationship or marriage.

 For those couples with this glaring and problematic sexual imbalance, it is vital to work something out so that both partners are happy with their relationship.
 There are ways to resolve this that will promote a closer and happier relationship.
 A written sex agreement is a good way to start.
 Following are 10 ways that sex therapists recommend to couples with this issue:

 - Talk it over: Yes, it may be difficult to find that perfect moment to broach the subject of how to reach a compromise.
 This might actually be the most difficult of all the steps to get through because it can be very touchy and hard to talk through without arguing.

 - What do you really want: Each partner must decide what the biggest issue is for them.
 Does the partner with the higher libido really want sex or are they looking to have other needs met such as affection or proof of their partner’s love?
 Does the partner with the lower libido really not want to have sex so much or are they rebelling against some sort of control issue?
 It’s hard to figure these things out unless you talk about them calmly and rationally.
 In spite of libido differences, couples generally feel closer if they cuddle and go out together to do fun things.